+Crutches

-Crutches Students who require the use of crutches and/or orthopedic devices should report to the school nurse following the injury and/or upon returning to school following a surgical procedure.
+Students who require the use of crutches and/or orthopedic devices should report to the school nurse following the injury and/or upon returning to school following a surgical procedure.

 A note from a physician will be required to use crutches or any other medical appliance on campus.
 The use of crutches requires physician authorization, including:

-affirmation of appropriate training, fitting, and use of crutches (discharge instructions) the length of time crutches will be necessary at school instructions for icing and/or elevation ne student will not be permitted to participate in physical education or recess activities rithout a physician's release The school nurse and parent/guardian will work together to determine any additional accommodations for the student requiring crutches.
+- affirmation of appropriate training, fitting, and use of crutches (discharge instructions) - the length of time crutches will be necessary at school - instructions for icing and/or elevation - the student will not be permitted to participate in physical education or recess activities without a physician's release

+The school nurse and parent/guardian will work together to determine any additional accommodations for the student requiring crutches.
 Examples might include a buddy system, early classroom dismissal, assistance with books, assistance in the hallways between classes, premium classroom seating, help in the cafeteria for meals, using the Health Office restroom.

 Any child who arrives at school on crutches without a doctor's order will be sent home.
 This is to insure they are used for the right reasons, and have been custom fitted for your child.
 Improperly fitted crutches can lead to nerve damage in the arm pit (axilla) area.

 If you are concerned about your child's safety or ability to maneuver with crutches at school, your options could include;

+ndependent Study (collecting school assignments from the teacher and completing them at home, or 2-weeks or less, while recuperating)

-ome Hospital Instruction (Physician order needed for recovery time expected to last longer 1 an 2-weeks at home) All time sensitive forms needed from the physician to start, or extend, and then to return to school are available at the school sites.
-Physical Education Excuses Students may be excused from physical education, for health or medical reasons, for a maximum of three calendar days with a note from a parent.
+Physical Education Excuses

+Students may be excused from physical education, for health or medical reasons, for a maximum of three calendar days with a note from a parent.
 Excuses for more than three days require a note from a professional healthcare provider.
 If a student is unable to participate in physical education class, he/she will not be permitted to participate in recess activities.

 Conversely, if a student comes to school with a splint, ace wrap, foot boot, brace, knee brace or cast on an extremity, the student will not be permitted to participate in physical education or recess activities without a physician's release.

-Any student with a permanent or long term disability, requiring non-participation in the physical education program or participation on a limited basis only, must submit the Modified Physical Education or Daily Recess Restrictions form annually, signed by a physician.
+Any student with a permanent or long term disability, requiring non-participation in the physical education program or participation on a limited basis only, must submit the Modified Physical Education or Daily

+Recess Restrictions form annually, signed by a physician.
 The Modified Physical Education or Daily Recess Restrictions form is available from the school site and must be completed by the doctor.
 Alternative activities and/or units of instruction for students whose physical or emotional condition, as determined by a person licensed under the Medical Practice Act, prevents their participation in physical education courses will be provided.